 The rest of my biography goes something like this: after graduating from Syracuse University’s Newhouse School of Communications with a BA in writing and a minor in English Literature, I entered the family business where I wrote a ton of industrial scripts and ad copy and accumulated a great deal of experience in video, film and multimedia production.
 I also learned a fair bit about the importance of having an office that overlooks a roof.
 Happiness is often a handy escape route.

-I also spent a lot of time in various music projects, including such local legendary acts as Bumpin’ Uglies, Alewife, The Pleasure Graph, and Surrounded By Idiots.
+I’ve also spent a lot of time in various music projects, including such local legendary acts as Bumpin’ Uglies, Surrounded By Idiots, and now, Darwin Candidate.
 After a brief flirtation with a professional solo career, I decided to concentrate on my production and writing disciplines.
-Those disciplines have led to the formation of my own transmedia storytelling company, called Yellow Horse Productions & Publishing.
+Those disciplines have led to the formation of my own transmedia storytelling company called Yellow Horse Productions & Publishing.
 I hope to one day amass a large collection of works under the YHP&P banner, each helping the other to become known.

 Above all, writers write.
 So perhaps it had to be.